-There’s not many ice caves in the world which is located so low as Dobšinská Ice Cave in the Slovak Paradise.
+Not many ice caves in the world are located so low as Dobšinská Ice Cave in the Slovak Paradise.
 With the elevation of only 920 to 950 meters it’s still an icy wonderland all year!
-It belongs to the first electronically illuminated caves in Europe and it’s also a UNESCO world heritage site since 2000.
+It belongs to the first electronically illuminated caves in Europe and it’s also a UNESCO World Heritage Site since 2000.

 Dry White Gorge (Roklina Suchá Belá)

 It’s one of the most popular ravines in the Slovak Paradise.
 Easily accessible, charming, adventurous and it only takes a couple of hours to do this loop.
-They say it’s busy, but when we arrived around 3 pm in the afternoon and started the trail we met only very few people.
-Guess we were late.
-But still we had plenty of time to enjoy this hike on that long summer day.
+They say it’s busy, but when we arrived around 3 pm in the afternoon, and started the trail, we met only very few people. 😛 Guess we were late.
+Still we had plenty of time to enjoy this hike on that long summer day.

-The narrow gorge runs in a glen and there’s 4 lovely waterfalls on the way, the highest is 29.5 meters and the smallest is 8 meters.
-There’s ladders, platforms and iron steps built in the rock so that we can safely climb in the glen without any professional climbing equipment.
-Waterproof hiking boots are useful though, because there’s countless creek crossings on the way.
+The narrow gorge runs in a glen, and there are 4 lovely waterfalls on the way – the highest is 29.5 meters, and the smallest is 8 meters.
+There are ladders, platforms and iron steps built in the rocks, so that we can safely climb in the glen without any professional climbing equipment.
+Waterproof hiking boots are useful though, because of the countless creek crossings on the way.

-This was our first glen hike in the Slovak Paradise and it was so much fun!
-So much that we decided to go back a few weeks later and explore more of those glens.
+This was our first glen hike in the Slovak Paradise, and it was so much fun!
+So much that we decided to go back and explore all the lovely canyons in the following years…

 Useful hiking info

 As in many European countries hiking trails are marked with colors in Slovakia.
-There are usually maps and signposts at the trailhead and you should look for the color signs on the trees once you are on the trail.
-Signposts are often there to help you at crosses during the trail, but it’s always good to have a map with all the trails and their colors on it (at least, take a photo of the map at the trailhead with your phone).
+There are usually maps and signposts at the trailhead, and you should look for the color signs on the trees once you are on the trail.
+Signposts are often there to help you at crossings, but it’s always good to have a map with all the trails and their colors on it (at least, take a photo of the map at the trailhead with your phone).

-There is a small entrance fee (1.5 EUR/person at the time of our visit, 2016 June) to Slovak Paradise National Park which is collected at some of the most popular trailheads.
+There is a small entrance fee to Slovak Paradise National Park (1.5 EUR/person at the time of our visit, 2018 May).
+It’s collected at some of the most popular trailheads.